nanostores/nanostores/README.md

 ### Store Builder

-A template to create similar store.
-Each store made by template is map store with at least `id` key.
+A template to create a similar store.
+Each store made by the template is map store with at least the `id` key.

 ```ts
 import { defineMap, BuilderStore } from '@logux/state'